whittlem/pycryptobot/README.md

 Buy signal:

-* EMA12 is currently crossing above the EMA26
-* MACD is above the Signal
+* EMA12 is currently crossing above the EMA26 and MACD is above the Signal *OR* MACD is currently crossing above the Signal and EMA12 is above the EMA26
 * Golden Cross (SMA50 is above the SMA200) <-- bull market detection
+* On-Balance Volume Percent > -5 <-- suitable momentum required
 * Elder Ray Buy is True <-- bull market detection

-The bot will only trade in a bull market to minimise losses!
+The bot will only trade in a bull market to minimise losses! (you can disable this)

 Sell signal: